ZaheerHawseea/checkout.com.api/README.md

 OData API for checkout.com technical test.
 Built with asp.net core and visual studio 2017.

 ### Folder Structure
-- checkout.com.api contain the solution to build the api. ll entities, controllers, stores and logics are defined there.
+- checkout.com.api contain the solution to build the api.
+It contains all entities, controllers, stores and business logics.
 - checkout.com.api.test is the unit test based on xunit and fluentassertions.
 - checkout.com.api.client is the client code used to consume the api.
 - Checkout.postman_collection.json is the list of api requests in postman.

 ### Api Calls
-- OData $metadata endpoint
+- Odata $metadata endpoint
 ```javascript
 GET http://localhost:51573/api/$metadata
 ```